d4rkc0d3r/d4rkAvatarOptimizer/README.md

 * Bakes non animated blend shapes into the mesh
 * Merges all skinned meshes that are always animated in the same way
 * Merges material slots that use the same material
+  * Slots affected by material swap animations are not merged
 * Merges toggles in the FXLayer into a direct blend tree
 * Merges blend shapes that are always animated in the same ratio to each other
 ### Shader Toggles